wyzwon/aframe/docs/introduction/javascript-events-dom-apis.md

 ```

-2. By defining your event listener within the events object of the component (this will also handling adding and removing the listener automatically)
+2. By defining your event listener within the events object of the component (this will also handle adding and removing the listener automatically)

    See the explanation [here](../core/component.html#events).